-During 2022 we raised net proceeds of \$3,834 thousand from the sale of shares of common stock, registered under a shelf registration statement, to investors utilizing an At-The-Market (ATM) facility and administered by an investment bank.
-This amount compared with \$19,430 thousand raised under the ATM in 2021.
-The 2022 activity allowed us to offset a significant portion of our net cash usage in operations and to close the year with cash, cash equivalents and securities in excess of our goal of \$20 million.
+During 2023 we raised net proceeds of \$2.3 million from the sale of shares of common stock, registered under a shelf registration statement, to investors utilizing an At-The-Market (ATM) facility and administered by an investment bank.
+This amount compared with \$3.9 million raised under the ATM in 2022.
+The 2023 activity allowed us to offset a significant portion of our net cash usage in operations and to close the year with cash, cash equivalents and securities of approximately \$18 million.